 Conveniently located in the heart of the Dallas-Fort Worth metroplex,

-Keller features a safe, welcoming atmosphere; excellent schools both public and private; a variety of shopping and dining destinations; nationally recognized parks and recreation amenities; and award-winning city facilities and programs.
+Keller features a safe, welcoming atmosphere; excellent schools both public and private; a variety of shopping and dining destinations; nationally recognized parks and recreation amenities; and award-winning city facilities and programs, including an impressive permanent sculpture collection and year-round schedule of art activities.
 Beyond our borders, residents have easy access to Dallas/Fort Worth International Airport, a number of major regional thoroughfares, and the world-class museums, sports franchises and entertainment of nearby Dallas and Fort Worth.

 Diversity in Keller’s housing market offers something for everyone, whether your family prefers an apartment near the Town Center, a master-planned community surrounding an 18-hole championship golf course, low maintenance patio homes or a large wooded lot offering an escape from the daily bustle.
 Our residents also enjoy one of the lowest municipal tax rates in the region and a quality of life that consistently ranks Keller among the best communities in the country.

 Located nine miles east of the city, the second largest airport in the United States and third busiest airport in the world provides access to more than 200 destinations worldwide, including 57 international connections.

 The City of Keller sits only 5 miles north of the Richland Hills Light Rail Station, providing access to the Trinity Railway Express (TRE) commuter rail service between Fort Worth and Dallas; Dallas Area Rapid Transit (DART), which offers public transportation access to 13 area cities across a 700-square-mile area; and the Fort Worth Transportation Authority (The T), which operates a large bus and vanpool system with plans for new commuter rail to run from downtown Fort Worth to Grapevine and the Dallas/Fort Worth International Airport by 2018.